High Level Learners at BCA

 ‘Success is no accident.
 It is hard work, perseverance, learning, studying, sacrifice and most of all, love of what you are doing or learning to do.’ – Pele

 At Beamont Collegiate Academy we are committed to providing an education that encourages all learners to fulfil their potential.
-Those learners with exceptional skills or particular talents are identified as ‘Higher Level Learners’.
-We aim to provide opportunities for these students in which they are suitably challenged both through the curriculum (‘deepening’ understanding) and extra-curricular enrichment (‘broadening’ understanding).
+Those learners with exceptional skills or particular talents are identified as ‘High Level Learners’.
+We aim to provide opportunities for these students in which they are suitably challenged both through the curriculum and extra-curricular enrichment.

-What does being a Higher Level learner mean?
+What does being a High Level learner mean?

 Characteristics & expectations of a HLL:

-- Grasp underlying principles and makes intelligent connections within and between topics;
+Grasp underlying principles and make intelligent connections within and between topics;

 Expectations of our Higher Level Learners

-At BCA we believe strongly that students need the nurture, support and inspiration to achieve and our provision is designed to fulfil that.
+At BCA we believe strongly that students need the nurture, support and inspiration to achieve and our provision is designed to ensure that is fulfilled.
 Equally, we expect our most able students, in particular, to demonstrate the characteristics of more independent learners and take increasing responsibility for their learning and development.
 Students should be accessing the opportunities in school as well as outside of school, working together with their teachers and like-minded students to learn beyond the classroom in a variety of ways.